We couldn’t do it without YOU!

 The Board of Trustees of Raritan Valley Habitat for Humanity would like to thank all of the volunteers whose combined efforts have enabled us to continue our mission of building simple, decent homes for families in need.
 It is with great pleasure that the Board of Trustees recognizes our Outstanding Volunteers and Community Partners who helped to make 2012 an unqualified success.

-Pictured from l to r: Susan Duffy, Paul Moran, Jennifer Yurgel, Anne Karig, Ryan Montagno, Denise Chang, Ebony Dunn Callands, Kim Kaschak, Linda Bradway[Community Partner], and Susanne Theis
+Pictured from left to right: Susan Duffy, Paul Moran, Jennifer Yurgel, Anne Karig, Ryan Montagno, Denise Chang, Ebony Dunn Callands, Kim Kaschak, Linda Bradway[Community Partner], and Susanne Theis

 Not Pictured: Sherri Harris, Brynnlee Pavlovich, Neha Badheka, Ava Murphy